Graduate Program Policies, College of Business Administration

 - Students will also have a personal interview with the EMBA Program Director to assess their academic and professional qualifications and readiness for the program.

-Each student admitted to the MBA or MAcc program is assigned to one of the following classifications:
+Each student admitted to the MBA, MS-CF, MS-IS or MAcc program is assigned to one of the following classifications:

 Students who have full standing are permitted to register for any pre-program courses that have not been waived or for certain breadth courses, if those courses are needed by the student.